hugojjohnson/proyecto/README.md

+# Notes
+Deploying to GitHub Pages is a bit annoying..
+Here's what you have to do:
+1. Run `npm run predeploy`
+2. Change the new `dist` folder to `build`.
+3. In the new `index.html` file, change the javascript and css imports to be relative instead of global.
+4. Run `npm run deploy` again.
+And voila!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.